 As a developed nation with a maturing economy, UK’s power consumption is high.
 In fact, in a mere 25 years between 2005 and 2030, our power consumption will increase by 50%.
 Though plenty of factors are responsible for this enormous growth in energy consumption, two are the most important- growing population and increased demand per capita for energy.

 Do you want to know how the UK uses its energy?
 It is important because unless we understand our energy demand and supply properly, it will be difficult to provide for the energy needs of the people by 2030.
 We talked to Flogas, suppliers of commercial gas, to understand our energy use.
+We found that there are quite a few sources contributing to energy use in the UK; many of these are now renewable with the increasing issue of climate change, and our fossil fuel emissions damaging our ozone layer and our eco systems.
+So for example, may homeowners and businesses are contacting a Wholesale Solar Equipment Supplier, or an ordinary supplier to meet their needs and do good for the environment through their energy usage.
+However, how else does the UK utilise its energy?

 UK’s energy demands are majorly fulfilled by fossil fuels, natural gas and coal.
 We still do not have too many electric cars on the road, which means the increasing number of vehicles in the UK still run on diesel and petrol.
 Along with coal, these have supplied reliable and quickly available energy to the residents.